CODECO: Foundation

 The group was initially founded in what was then Mobutu-led Zaire in the 1970s as a Lendu-based agricultural cooperative by Bernard Kakado, with the intention of promoting agriculture in the Walendu-Bindi chiefdom of the Irumu Territory of Ituri.

 The group became a mouthpiece for Lendu demands, namely the reclamation of land allegedly taken by the Hema tribe and the refusal to accept foreign exploitation of local resources.

 First Ituri War

 During the 1999–2003 Ituri conflict, CODECO's founder Bernard Kakado instead began organizing an armed Lendu operation, before joining the Patriotic Resistance Front of Ituri (FRPI).
 At this point, CODECO ceased to exist as an agricultural cooperative.
 In 2003, the internationally led Operation Artemis succeeded in ending the violence between the Lendu and Hema groups, achieving a period of relative stability in the region.
-However, neither the organization nor the various local militias ever completely dissolved and instead stockpiled weapons.
+Neither CODECO or the various local militias ever completely dissolved and instead stockpiled weapons.